 Our Packaging Sector's customer base ranges from international market leading customers to smaller regional businesses.
-TC Transcontinental Packaging's customers are predominantly food processors, beverage companies, retailers (including supermarkets, grocery and convenience stores), consumer packaged goods companies, as well as industrial companies.
+TC Transcontinental Packaging's customers are predominantly food processors, beverage companies, retailers (including supermarkets, grocery and convenience stores), consumer packaged goods companies, advanced wound care manufacturers, as well as industrial companies.

 We have entered into contracts with many of the major customers of our Packaging Sector.
-Such contracts have remaining terms varying between one to almost nine years and generally have price adjustment clauses based on volume, cost of raw materials, labour or the Chemical Data Index.
+Such contracts have remaining terms varying between one to almost eight years and generally have price adjustment clauses based on volume, cost of raw materials, labour or the Chemical Data Index.